LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/algometry/StimulusResponse.md

 The determined parameters depend on the test configuration and the subject's instructions.
 {{% /pageinfo %}}

+The test window for the `<algometry-stimulus-response>` test is shown in Figure 1.
+The test window consists of two areas: applied pressure and recorded responses.
+The purpose of the test is to determine Pain Detection Thresholds (PDT), Pain Tolerance Thresholds (PTT), and Pain Tolerance Limit (PTL) to cuff pressure.

 ![](/images/experiments/tests/algometry/StimulusResponseUI.png)

 *Figure 1: Test window of the stimulus response test*

+The applied pressure area will display a legend indicating which cuff outlet(s) will be active and will plot the applied pressure over time.
+The pressure is annotated with the Pain Detection Threshold (PDT) and Pain Tolerance Threshold (PTT) if determined by the test.

+The psychophysical ratings area will show the recorded ratings for the applied pressure, together with the VAS threshold `vas-pdt` for the Pain Detection Threshold and the estimated value for the Pain Tolerance Limit if determined by the test.

 ## Test definition